NHOrus/srwq-compilation/episode-03.md

 You shrug and head toward the Trilobite.

-"That flying style...I know you."
+"That flying style...
+I know you."

 "That voice!"